nosilver4u/ewww-image-optimizer/readme.txt

 = Optimize Everything Else =

 Configure any folder within your WordPress folder to be optimized.
-The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium images, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
+The Bulk Scan under Media->Bulk Optimize will optimize theme images, BuddyPress avatars, BuddyPress Activity Plus images, Meta Slider slides, WP Symposium Pro avatars, GD bbPress attachments, Grand Media Galleries, and any user-specified folders.
 Additionally, this tool can run on an hourly basis via wp_cron to keep newly uploaded images optimized.
 Scheduled optimization should not be used for any plugin that uses the built-in Wordpress image functions.

 = Skips Previously Optimized Images =